OpenST/ost-wallet-sdk-ios/documentation/OstCustomLoader.md

 #### 3. Create View Controller Application Loader

-Loader Controller should confirms `OstWorkflowLoader` protocol.
+Loader Controller should confirm `OstWorkflowLoader` protocol.

 * onInitLoader: Delegate gets called when OstWalletUI is processing
-* onPostAuthentication: OstWalletUI call this delegate after user enters pin
+* onPostAuthentication: OstWalletUI call this delegate after a user enters the pin
-* onAcknowledge: Delegate gets called after request is submitted for confirmation
+* onAcknowledge: Delegate gets called after a request is submitted for confirmation
 * onSuccess: This method gets called after confirmation.
-* onFailure: After failure of confirmation, sdk calls onFailure
+* onFailure: After the failure of confirmation, SDK calls onFailure

 >**Note**<br/>
 >Developer should call `dismissWorkflow` of `OstLoaderCompletionDelegate` to close Loader UI.<br/>